kurniawano/ictpsp.github.io/_Notes/Basic_Data_Types.md

 In our first problem, our data is not numbers but rather text.
 We call this data of a `string` data type.
 In some other programming language, they have a character data type where it only consists of a single character.
 Python does not have a character data type.
 To create a character, you basically create a string with only one character.

+If you recall about our chatbot, a name will be a string data.
+But let's say if you create a chatbot to calculate your cadence related to your fitness activity, some of those data may not be a string.
+For example, the chatbot can ask on the number of steps and the duration of your walk or your cycling period.
+In calculating your cadence, the app has to work with numbers to do the mathematical manipulation.

 This `string` data type includes other kinds that may not so obviously a text such as:
 - new line character
 - tab and other whitespaces